huonw/crossworder/README.md

     python3 crossworder.py [options] filename

-It outputs to stdout, so to write to a file try
+It outputs to stdout, so to write to a file, try

     python3 crossworder.py [options] filename > outputfile.tex